Bacterial Pneumonia in cats

 Outlook on current research

 Important for everyday life: Biomarkers in the blood could soon reliably indicate whether a therapy is working.
-Wearables for resting breathing rate and activity facilitate home monitoring.
-Prevention remains central: better control of Vomiting and reflux (aspiration), clean, smoke-free air, and consistent treatment of upper respiratory infections.
+Wearables for resting respiratory rate and activity facilitate home monitoring.
+Prevention remains central: better control of Vomiting and reflux (aspiration), clean, smoke-free air, and consistent treatment of upper respiratory tract infections.
 The goal is a more individualized, shorter, and safer therapy with fewer side effects.

 Frequently asked questions (FAQs)